dansmith65/FileMaker-LetsEncrypt-Win/README.md

    1. Add a group name that is allowed to access the Admin Console and run the script as a user that belongs to the group.
    2. Hard-code the username and password into this script. (less secure)
-      Add "-u username -p password" at the end of the line containing: `fmsadmin certificate import`
+      Add "-u youruser -p yourpass" at the end of any line containing `$fmsadmin`, that requires authentication (import certificate, list files, stop server, open).